Validated by: Jari Ala-Varvi — CIPP/E certified Data Protection Officer @ Opsec

 Volument doesn’t collect any personally identifiable information so you can avoid “cookie banners” in most countries and provide your visitors a better first-time user experience.

-According to the laws of Europe, an analytical software cannot read device information without a permission.
-So depending on the country of the visitor you must display either of following:
+According to the laws of Europe, analytical software cannot read device information without permission.
+So depending on the country of the visitor you must display either of the following:

 Volument does not collect any personal information so it is compatible with CCPA, GDPR, PERCe.
 This means that you don't need to display any cookie banners in most locations, such as